Types of Degrees Science Technologies Majors Are Getting

 |Some College Courses||10.0%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||2.5%|

 Online Science Technologies Programs

-In the 2017-2018 academic year, 290 schools offered some type of science technologies / technicians program.
+In 2020-2021, 284 schools offered a science tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|